gitpod-io/retired-gatsby-website/src/docs/44_Config_Start_Tasks.md

 | Restart Workspace | `before && command` |
 | Snapshot | `before && command` |

+### `prebuild` command
+The optional `prebuild` command will be executed during [prebuilds](./46_Prebuilds.md).
+It is meant to run additional long running processes that could be useful, e.g. running test suites.

 ### Configuring the Terminal

 A task allows to configure where and how the terminal should open using the properties below.